Hip dysplasia – PAO or short stem prosthesis?

 - Physiotherapy: Intensive mobilization to restore joint function.

-Definition and objectives
+Definition and objective

 Indication criteria

-A short stem prosthesis is suitable for patients who:
+A short-stem prosthesis is suitable for patients who:

 - Pre-existing osteoarthritis or other degenerative changes are present.

-Advantages of the short stem prosthesis
+Benefits of the short stem prosthesis

-- Bone-saving: Preserves the femoral neck.
+- Bone-preserving: Preserves the femoral neck.

 Disadvantages of the short stem prosthesis